Advice > Consulting

 Let's take another look at those six components of case interviews.
 Garvit explained to us that at each stage, you're being tested on a different set of skills as you work your way toward satisfactorily solving the problem.

-4. Quantitative question (quantitative and analytical ability)
+4. Quantitative question: tests your quantitative and analytical ability

 1.4 Are case interviews the same across all consulting firms?